Avinashkushawaha/Flutter_application/README.md

 # 📱 Flutter Application

 ## 🚀 Overview
-A brief description of your Flutter application, its purpose, and key features.
+This Flutter application fetches and displays posts from an API (https://jsonplaceholder.typicode.com/posts).
+It demonstrates API integration, state management, and a responsive UI with a smooth user experience.

 ## ✨ Features
-- ✅ [Feature 1]
+- ✅ Fetches data from a REST API using http package.
+- ✅ Displays posts in a structured and user-friendly UI.
-- ✅ [Feature 2]
+- ✅ Implements error handling and loading states.
-- ✅ [Feature 3]
+- ✅ Supports navigation to a detailed post view.
-- ✅ Responsive UI for mobile and laptop screens
+- ✅ Responsive UI for mobile and laptop screens.
-- ✅ [Any other notable feature]
+- ✅ Responsive layout for mobile and tablet screens.

 ## 🛠️ Technologies Used
 - 🎯 **Flutter**
 - 🎯 **Dart**
-- 🎯 [Additional dependencies or libraries used]

 ## 📥 Installation
 Follow these steps to set up and run the application: